The Guinea Pig

 If you share your life with a guinea pigs, it is very important to know how to differentiate the sexes to avoid unwanted pregnancies or other problematic instances.
 At first glance, both the females and the males are very similar.
 There are no major differences in appearance, shape or top coat and the genitals are very discreetly and considerately hidden away from prying eyes.
 Therefore, in the following OneHowTo article we will give you some tips that can help you know whether your guinea pig is male or female.

-You may also be interested in: How to Know if a Guinea Pig is Pregnant
+You may also be interested in: How to Tell if my Rabbit is Male or Female

 Steps to follow: